EdgeApp/edge-login-ui/README.md

                                      'vendorName': 'My Awesome Project',
                                      'vendorImageUrl': 'https://mydomain.com/mylogo.png'});

-where `/path-to-abcui/` leads to the root directory of this repo when accessed via HTTP.
+where `/path-to-abcui/` leads to the root directory of this repo when accessed via HTTP (only the `assets` directory needs to be present, though).

 Create an overlay popup where a user can register a new account or login to a previously created account via password or PIN.